Komal Jain

 This is a hard post to write.
-Mostly because the project is still a work-in-progress and second, it is the longest-ever project I have worked on-- making it difficult for me to put all my thoughts in a short blog.
+Mostly because the project is still a work-in-progress and second, it is easily the longest and one of the most intense projects I have worked on, making it difficult for me to put all my thoughts in a short blog.

 Let's try the easy step first.
 What is Science Gallery Bengaluru?